Chattanooga, Tennessee: Higher education

 A wide variety of higher education institutions can be found in Chattanooga and nearby.
-The University of Tennessee at Chattanooga is the second largest campus of the University of Tennessee System, with a student population of over 11,587 as of 2017–18 school year.
+The University of Tennessee at Chattanooga, commonly called UTC, is the second largest campus of the University of Tennessee System, with a student population of over 11,587 as of 2017–18 school year.
 Chattanooga State Community College is a two-year community college with a total undergraduate enrollment of roughly 8150 students in 2018.
 Tennessee Temple University was a Baptist college located in the Highland Park neighborhood that is no longer operating as of 2015.
 Chattanooga is also home to a branch of the University of Tennessee College of Medicine, which provides medical education to third- and fourth-year medical students, residents, and other medical professionals in southeast Tennessee through an affiliation with Erlanger Health System.
 Covenant College, a private liberal arts college operated by the Presbyterian Church in America, is located in the nearby suburb of Lookout Mountain, Georgia, and has a student population of about 1,000.
 Southern Adventist University is located in the suburb of Collegedale, Tennessee, and enrolls roughly 3,000 students.
 Richmont Graduate University is a Christian graduate school located in Chattanooga with a CACREP accredited clinical mental health counseling program as well as other ministry related degrees and a student population close to 300.
 Virginia College School of Business and Health offers a variety of programs leading to diplomas, associate degrees, and bachelor's degrees.